 MASC campus provides a fully technology-enabled learning environment.
 Students, faculty and administrative staff are provided with 24/7 Wi-Fi connectivity which enables them to be effective in the discharge of their responsibilities, in addition to the technology-enabled classrooms.
-Online teaching skills of the faculty members have been enhanced through Faculty Development Programmes and workshops with hands-on-training.Due to the recent situation caused by Covid pandemic, teachinglearning process has increasingly become online/virtual platforms, such as Zoom Meeting, Google Meet and Google Classroom, facilitating anytime/anywhere learning.
+Online teaching skills of the faculty members have been enhanced through Faculty Development Programmes and workshops with hands-on-training.
+Teaching learning process has increasingly become online/virtual platforms, such as Zoom Meeting, Google Meet and Google Classroom, facilitating anytime/anywhere learning.
 Faculty members post class notes, presentations, e-content modules and online subject links which can be downloaded by the students.
 Components of the Continuous Internal Assessment such as assignments, quiz, case studies, etc., are evaluated online.
-Lectures, seminars, conferences, workshops, webinars, etc., are conducted online.
-Faculty members continuously update their knowledge to improve the teaching learning process, through online courses on MOOC platforms like Coursera and Edx, NPTEL and SWAYAM.Google Meeting and Zoom platforms have been used for the conduct of the project viva-voce examinations.
+Lectures, seminars, conferences, workshops, webinars, etc., areconducted online.
+Faculty members continuously update their knowledge to improve the teaching learning process, through online courses on MOOC platforms like Coursera and Edx, NPTEL and SWAYAM.
+Google Meeting and Zoom platforms have been used for the conduct of the project viva-voce examinations.
 The student's attendance and uploading of internal marks are implemented through COXCO software.
 All academic and administrative communications are made through email, SMS and intranet website; Records have been digitalized.

 File Description Documents

-Provide link for webpage describing ICT enabled tools including online resources for effective teaching and learning process https://mahendraarts.org/naac/contents/na ac/Criterion-2/2.3.Teaching-Learning- Process/2.3.2.ICT-enabled-tools.pdf
+Provide link for webpage describing ICT enabled tools including online resources for effective teaching and learning process Nil

 Upload any additional information View File